-I’ve mentioned three pretty trivial examples, but you can implement this on many other actions and tasks you do daily, and tools have been developed already that can shorten processes.
+I’ve mentioned three pretty trivial examples, but you can implement this on many other daily actions and tasks, and tools have been developed already to shorten processes.

-The more automatic the processes, there will be fewer questions and fewer unclear matters.
-For example, what happens the moment you close a deal with a new customer?
-Build a process that will be and clear to everyone interested in it.
-Moreover, the salesperson updates the CRM, sends an email with transaction details to the manager and an email with the relevant details to the client’s portfolio manager in your company.
+The more automatic the processes, there will be fewer questions and fewer dark matters.
+For example, what happens when you close a deal with a new customer?
+Build a process that will be clear to everyone interested in it.
+Moreover, the salesperson updates the CRM.
+So, sends an email with transaction details to the manager.
+The relevant information to the client’s portfolio manager in your company.
 So, the customer portfolio manager will open a new project in the software he works with.
 The account manager will contact the customer regarding the payment and issue an invoice, et cetera.

-In addition, there are quite a few systems that can streamline processes in today’s age and create automated interfaces.
+In addition, quite a few systems can streamline processes in today’s age and create automated interfaces.

 9. Get Rid Of Customers And People Who Are Bothersome And Not Worth Your Time

-Do you have customers who call you every day and the situation isn’t improving?
+Do you have customers who call you daily, and the situation isn’t improving?
 Sometimes giving up a customer can only benefit you.
-This point is important and relevant not only to customers but also to providers who talk more than they work or love to waste your time on a new project or make a payment.
+This point is essential and relevant to customers and providers who talk more than they work or love to waste your time on a new project or make a payment.
 That is also a sign that it’s time to find another provider.

 10. Only Those Who Have To Be In A Meeting Should Be In A Meeting

-11. Make The Most Of Travel Time For Productivity
+11. Make The Most Of Travel Time Techniques To Improve Workday Productivity

 Do you work in a physical office?
-It seems that a good part of your day is “wasted” on the road.
-Whether it’s by train, bus or car, do not treat this time as dead time.
-Listen to a podcast, enrich your knowledge.
+A good part of your day seems “wasted” on the road.
+Whether by train, bus or car, do not treat this time as dead time.
+Listen to a podcast, and enrich your knowledge.
 Finally, take care of the things you can deal with on the phone.
-If you are driving, don’t text or anything like that?
+If you are driving, don’t text or anything like that.